spring4d/benchmark/README.md

 ## Requirements

-The library can be used with Delphi XE7 or higher.
+The library can be used with Delphi XE7 or higher and FPC 3.2.0 or higher.

 ## Installation